colanator/stack-vm/README.md

 PUSH 1;
 PUSH 2;
 ADD;
-POP;
+PRINT;
 ```
 The above program pushes the numbers 1 and 2 onto the stack.
 Then it pops them both from the stack, and adds them together.
 The result is pushed back onto the stack.
-The result is then popped and printed out to the standard output of the runtime environment.
+The result is then printed out to the standard output of the runtime environment.